IgnacioBellomo/pagination-api/README.md

       }
     ]

-# Request apps using query parameters
+## Request apps using query parameters
+  All of these fields are optional, except for by.
+If any are excluded, the default option will be assumed.

 ## by (required for all parameter searches)